TomaszJanusz/SDKforAndroid/README.md

 ### Ranges

-In case you want receive callbacks when user enters or leaves , you can use `OnRangeEnterExitListener`.
+In case you want receive callbacks when user enters or leaves specific region, you can use `OnRangeEnterExitListener`.

 ```java
 @Override